The now and next banner has changed little since the previous software version

 A simulation of capitalism, you have to balance sales and market share with R&D in order to guarantee growth.

-How a country gets developed, you choose what the type of war the country is currently in, the health and education of the population which has an effect on the population amount, farming and international investments.
+How a country gets developed, you choose what type of war the country is currently in, the health and education of the population which has an effect on the population amount, farming, and international investments.

 The Solar System

-Information relating to the solar system, from a time when Pluto was still a planet.
+Information relating to the solar system, back from a time when Pluto was still a planet.
 Clicking on a planet would give you information on it such as its size & mass, temperature and observation of the planet.

 Shows different consolations about Greek mythology